tpflug/ISQA3420Project/UseCases.md

 * Title: Manager updates/creates risk policy information
 * Primary Actor: Manager
-* Goal in Context:
+* Goal in Context: The manager provides evaulation on risk policy information and establishes the appropriate policy by updating an existing policy or creating a new policy.
 * Stakeholders: Developer / Manager
-* Preconditions:
+* Preconditions: Risk and policy database is up to date.
-* Main Success Scenario:
+* Main Success Scenario: Manager receives risk policy information and either updates an existing policy or creates a new policy based on the information received.
-* Failed End Conditions:
+* Failed End Conditions: Manager is unable to receive risk policy information and is unable to make a change or create a new policy.
-* Trigger:
+* Trigger: Risk policy information received by the developer.